PoissonJ/notes/os/projects/project2/README.md

 follows...

 Each semaphore created stores the endpoint of the process that created it.
-I used enpoints because they are more easily available in the semaphore server as the server is woken up with messages anyways.
+I used endpoints because they are more easily available in the semaphore server as the server is woken up with messages anyways.
 If a process tries to create a semaphore but the semaphore array is full, garbage collection will occur.
-The garbage collection will delete the ONLY the semaphores that have an endpoint that matches the process calling create_semaphore.
+The garbage collection will delete the *ONLY* the semaphores that have an endpoint that matches the process calling create_semaphore.
 This solves the test case that was sent out by the TA, as an individual process is in a loop creating useless semaphore.
 The bug is that if the user were to run 99 unique processes